pawnlord/wyrm/arcane_knowledge.md

 # Arcane Knowledge
-This is a store of knowledge that is not well documented for WebAssembly, for which I have had to guess at, either through reversing it from a dump or from reading through multiple second hand sources.
+This is a store of knowledge that is not well documented for WebAssembly (or that I personally found confusing), for which I have had to guess at, either through reversing it from a dump or from reading through multiple second hand sources.

 ## unsized values
 Some values, such as the length of a section, are not of a specific size.
 They can be any number of bytes, I guess for the purpose of limiting the size of the final binary.
 For these values, they highest bit in a byte tells you if you need to read another value.
 For example, if you have `0x8a01`, then, looking at the bytes: